0-5788719150923125/ext/README.md

 # EXT

-It's not about the quality of data; it's about the quantity.
+Because it's not about the quality of data; it's about quantity.

 ## INSTRUCTIONS